apache/comdev-events-site/README.md

 ## How to test the website and changes on your own computer

-To generate the static website, execute `hugo` to generate and serve the website on `localhost:1313`.
+To generate the static website, execute `hugo` to generate the website under target/content.

 During development, it may be useful to run an incremental build.
 For this to work, execute `hugo server -D` to continuously (re)generate and serve the website on `localhost:1313`.